kubiyabot/terraform-modules/kubernetes-crew-v2/README.md

-# 🚀 The Kubernetes Watcher: Your Virtual DevOps Fleet
+# 🚀 The Kubernetes Watcher: Your Virtual DevOps Fleet Tal

 **Navigate the seas of Kubernetes complexity with your own dedicated crew of AI-powered specialists**